The Three Best Beginner Investing Books

 The book does give some guides for the individual investor.
 It also talks in more detail about bonds and even some new products such as ETFs.

 There’s a ton of info here and some of it is a bit more complicated.
 However, it acts as a good segue into other more complex books.

-These three books can often be all you need.
+These three books can often be all that a beginner investor needs.
 In fact, many can stop after the first book and do just fine investing in index funds.

 However, some may want to delve beyond that.
 One up on Wall Street is a good entry to individual investing then A Random Walk down Wall Street is a good counterpoint to those who may think that individual investing is easy.

 Beyond that the world is open to you.
 There isn’t much else to index investing that wasn’t covered in these books.
 Perhaps, that’s why so many people enjoy that style of investing.
 It’s easy to grasp and easy to explain.